Being able to break through the noise isn’t so far-fetched if you know where to focus.

 Unless you are out in the wild or in a sensory deprivation tank, chances are you are getting bombarded by some sort of visual noise.

 Information is coming at you 24/7 digitally from your email inbox, ads on the web that you see from your computer or phone, and your TV.
 On the road?
-You’re seeing information posted on billboards and buses.
+You’re seeing marketing messaging posted on billboards and buses.
 At a store?
 You’ll see promotional signage, product displays, an assortment of labels, colors, or shapes–each article clamoring to get your attention.
 Overwhelming, isn’t it?

 When your current beliefs are shaped by your own limited experience and immediate surroundings, and you focus so hard on sharing everything you want to say about your product, it’s easy to lose sight of what truly resonates with your customers.
-And when you consider the number of items competing for your customers’ attention on a daily basis, knowing what content to bring forward, and where, when, and how to showcase it so that it gets seen seems almost impossible, especially if you are a relatively smaller business.
+And when you consider the number of items competing for your customers’ attention on a daily basis, knowing what marketing messaging to bring forward, and where, when, and how to showcase it so that it gets seen seems almost impossible, especially if you are a relatively smaller business.

 Being able to break through the noise isn’t so far-fetched if you know where to focus.
 Whether you are trying to drive awareness to a service or offering of your own, generate leads, or make a sale, you should be aware of these 7 potential blockers that can stifle your message.
 Learn how to bust through them so you can connect with your customers.